SebastianSimon/firefox-omni-tweaks/README.md

 # Firefox Selection Fix – Click will no longer select all in your URL bar

+_**Note:** Currently, the script and this repository are undergoing changes in scope.
+The newly introduced [options](#available-options) are the first step to generalize this script for various `omni.ja` tweaks, not just the `clickSelectsAll` behavior.
+Stay tuned._

+---

 A script that disables the broken `clickSelectsAll` behavior of Firefox.

 See [this answer on Super User][super-user] for full context and an explanation of the script.